canonical/ubuntu-mir/README.md

 TODO-A:   - golang: shared builds
 TODO-B:   - golang: static builds are used, the team confirmed their commitment
 TODO-B:     to the additional responsibilities implied by static builds.

+TODO-A: - not a rust package, no extra constraints to consider in that regard
+TODO-B: - rust package that has all dependencies vendored
+TODO-B: - rust package does not have X-Cargo-Built-Using (after build)
+TODO-B: - rust package does use dh_cargo (dh ... --buildsystem cargo)

+TODO-A: - Includes vendored code, the package has documented how to refresh this
+TODO-A:   code at <TBD>
+TODO-B: - Does not include vendored code

 TODO-A: Problems:
 TODO-A: - TBD